mslinn/quill-cache/README.md

     lazy val ctx = new PostgresJdbcContext[model.persistence.TableNameSnakeCase]("quill-cache.my-section-name")

-Asynchronous drivers are not supported by quill-cache.
+Asynchronous drivers are not currently supported by `quill-cache`, but there is an [open issue for this enhancement](https://github.com/mslinn/quill-cache/issues/2).

 ### Working with DAOs